cambridge-collection/epsilon-search-viewer/README.md

 1. Install all dependencies using `npm install`
 2. Run `npm run dev`
-3. Go to <https://localhost:5173/search>.
+3. Go to <http://localhost:5173/search>.
 This will return the first page of all items.
 4. Enter something into the search field and click search.

 ## Building for Deployment

 The deployment is currently manual.

-1. Set `apiURL` to the appropriate search api for the environment.
+1. Set `apiURL` to the appropriate search api for the environment in `./public/searchResults.config.json`. **Important:** Be sure to include the `https://` or `http://` (for local deployments)
+2. Install all dependencies using `npm install`
-2. Run ` npm run build` at the root level of this repository
+3. Run ` npm run build` at the root level of this repository
-3. The outputs are written to `./dist`.
+4. The outputs are written to `./dist`.
-4. Upload the outputs into the `./www` directory of the environment's release bucket.
+5. Upload the outputs into the `./www` directory of the environment's release bucket.

 At present, the `dist` bucket should only contain:
 - `search.html`